 - (ii) keep passwords secret; - (iii) never reuse a password; - (iv) never allow any other person to access the Academy's systems using your login details; - (v) not turn off or attempt to circumvent any security measures (antivirus software, firewalls, web filtering, encryption, automatic updates etc.) that the IT team have installed on their computer, phone or network or the Academy IT systems; - (vi) report any security breach, suspicious activity, or mistake made that may cause a cyber security breach, to the Business Manager as soon as practicable from the time of the discovery or occurrence.
 If your concern relates to a data protection breach you must follow our Data Breach Policy; - (vii) only access work systems using computers or phones that the Academy owns.
+Exception are Microsoft 365 services, which can be accessed on any device with MFA enforced.
 Staff may only connect personal devices to the guest Wi-Fi provided; - (viii) not install software onto your Academy computer or phone.
 All software requests should be made to the Business Manager; and - (ix) avoid clicking on links to unknown websites, downloading large files, or accessing inappropriate content using Academy equipment and/or networks. - (d) all staff must not misuse IT systems.
 The Academy considers the following actions to be a misuse of its IT systems or resources: - (i) any malicious or illegal action carried out against the Academy or using the Academy's systems; - (ii) accessing inappropriate, adult or illegal content within Academy premises or using Academy equipment;